-The Company performs its annual goodwill impairment test on April 30 and conducts a qualitative assessment to determine whether it is necessary to perform a two-step quantitative goodwill impairment test.
-In assessing the qualitative factors, the Company considers the impact of key factors such as changes in industry and competitive environment, stock price, actual revenue performance compared to previous years, forecasts and cash flow generation.
-The Company had one reporting unit for purposes of allocating and testing goodwill for fiscal years 2019 and 2018.
-Based on the results of the qualitative assessment completed as of April 30, 2019 and 2018, there were no indicators of impairment.
+The Company performs its annual goodwill impairment test on April 30 and conducts a qualitative assessment to determine whether it is necessary to perform a quantitative goodwill impairment test.
+In assessing the qualitative factors, the Company considers the impact of key factors such as changes in the general economic conditions including the impact of COVID-19, changes in industry and competitive environment, stock price, actual revenue performance compared to previous years, forecasts and cash flow generation.
+The Company had one reporting unit for purposes of allocating and testing goodwill for fiscal years 2020 and 2019.
+Based on the results of the qualitative assessment completed as of April 30, 2020 and 2019, there were no indicators of impairment.